Relintai/pandemonium_engine_docs/usage/animation/cutout_animation.md

 this are `Paper Mario ( https://en.wikipedia.org/wiki/Super_Paper_Mario )` or
 `Rayman Origins ( https://en.wikipedia.org/wiki/Rayman_Origins )` .

-Cutout animation in Godot
+Cutout animation in Pandemonium
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Godot provides tools for working with cutout rigs, and is ideal for the workflow:
+Pandemonium provides tools for working with cutout rigs, and is ideal for the workflow:

 -  **The animation system is fully integrated with the engine**: This
    means animations can control much more than just motion of objects.
 Textures,